 *Note* Use an email you check frequently, as we will be sending information via email once the after school sessions start.

-Please sign up by January 30, 2020
+Please sign up no later than January 27th, 2020

 Get a head start and begin preparing for the OSSLT Test.
 Visit the EQAO website for additional resources such as examples of assessment and scoring guides.